A message from Apostle Tim Sheets concerning the coming Avalanche on the Seven Mountains Mountain.

 So God created man in his own image, in the image of God he created him; male and female he created them (Genesis 1:27).

-And, once this Spirit had been created…
+Once this Spirit had been created…

 God took this spirit-man, and He placed him in two physical forms: male and female.
 The spirit-man is neither male nor female.
 However, to fulfill His eternal purposes, God used two physical forms, called male and female, to express the one entity of man.
 Therefore, the essence of both male and female is the resident spirit within them, called ‘man.’